 Iceland does not have a rainy season, but precipitation peaks in October to February, with the southern and western parts receiving the most rainfall.
 The North, East and Interior experience colder winter temperatures but warmer summers, and noticeably less snow and rain.

 Iceland’s most influencing weather element is the wind.
-The Icelandic language includes 156 words describeing wind, e.g. logn (calm), rok (gale) and fárviðri (storm).
+The Icelandic language includes 156 words describing wind, e.g. logn (calm), gola (gentle breeze), rok (gale) and fárviðri (storm).

 Seasons & Temperatures